Diane-4P/always-healthy/README.md

 - Add a checkout basket and to receive payments to the shop, so can purchase products online.
 - Add testimonials to the Home page to let users see how other gym members are enjoying the gym.
 - Add FAQ table with drop down answers to the Home page so users get answers to their questions quicker.
+- Login for users of the gym to enable them to book classes online.
 - Change the send button on the Contact page to have a pop-up to show the message has been received.
 - Add GDPR compliant pop-up to approve of using personal data and to comply with data protection law.

+****

 ## Technologies Used